Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

   ![Attributes](/Assets/Screenshots/PIM/Products/List/Attributes/AttributesCreate.png "[Attributes]")

 5. Enter the data for the product in the *Attributes* tab.
-You must at least complete the *Product Name*, *Price* and *Tax class* field.
+You must at least complete the *Product Name*, *Price* and *Tax class* fields.

   > [Info] All fields marked with the note *(required)* are used for the completeness calculation of product attributes.
-You can activate the *show empty required attributes only* toggle to display only the incomplete required attribute fields for the selected product.
+You can enable the *show empty required attributes only* toggle to display only the incomplete required attribute fields for the selected product.

 6. Click the [SAVE] button in the upper right corner.
   The new product is saved.
 The *Create product* view is closed.
 The product list with the new product is displayed.